carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 The same thing that happened to Grokipedia is actively happening to Google’s visibility.
 Same pattern.
 Same timeframe.

-If both Google and Grokipedia experience a similar “bloom” of impressions followed by drastic declines, and no one is accusing Google of recklessly scaling AI content creation, then how can we point our fingers at Grokipedia?
+If both Google and Grokipedia experience a similar “bloom” of impressions followed by drastic declines, if no one is accusing Google of recklessly scaling AI content creation, then how can we point our fingers at Grokipedia?
 Or Shopify?
 Or Elementor?
 Or UpClick?
 Or DataFeedWatch?
 Or UserPilot?

 If Google experiences the same, does that mean Google needs to work on its SEO and stop exploiting its content just to be cited in AI responses?
 Does this also mean that Google is putting out content that doesn’t provide value?